astronomer/astro-provider-databricks/README.md

   Databricks Workflows in Airflow
 </h1>

-The Astro Databricks Provider is an Apache Airflow provider to write Databricks Workflows using Airflow as the authoring interface.
+The Astro Databricks Provider is an Apache Airflow provider to write [Databricks Workflows](https://docs.databricks.com/workflows/index.html) using Airflow as the authoring interface.
 Running your Databricks notebooks as Databricks Workflows can result in a [75% cost reduction](https://www.databricks.com/product/pricing) ($0.40/DBU for all-purpose compute, $0.07/DBU for Jobs compute).

+While this is maintained by Astronomer, it's available to anyone using Airflow - you don't need to be an Astronomer customer to use it.

 There are a few advantages to defining your Databricks Workflows in Airflow: